 Concentrations of metals in sediment samples at monitoring and reference sites were well below the ANZECC/ARMCANZ ISQG lower trigger values (for metals which guidelines are established).
 Metal concentrations at monitoring sites were also very similar to those at control sites (Table 2).

-Comparison of metal concentrations from the current survey (six months post-scuttling) with earlier (one month post-scuttling and baseline) surveys show that metal concentrations in the current survey were generally lower than at the time of the baseline survey and one month post-scuttling (Table 3).
+Comparison of metal concentrations from the current survey (21 months post-scuttling) with the previous (six month post-scuttling) survey show that metal concentrations in the current survey were very similar (Table 3).